Best Medicare Supplement Plans of 2026: Top Picks Compared

 Even outside your open enrollment window, certain life events trigger guaranteed issue rights, allowing you to enroll without underwriting:

-• Your Medicare Advantage plan is discontinued
+• Your Medicare Advantage plan is discontinued or leaves your service area

 • You move out of your plan's service area